wavlake/wavlake-ws/README.md

 # wavlake-ws (alpha)

 wavlake-ws (web service) is a fully open-source tool designed to be run by individuals who want to sell media for bitcoin payments over the Lightning Network.
-The service's endpoints are designed to power any front-end application, either as a single backend service or as part of a collection. [wavlake.com](https://wavlake.com), for example, runs on wavlake-ws as its backend.
+The service's endpoints are designed to power any front-end application, either as a single backend service or as part of a collection. [wavlake.com](https://wavlake.com), for example, runs wavlake-ws as its backend.

 Currently, wavlake-ws requires `lnd` as a Lightning service implementation.
 We hope to support other implementations in the future.

 NOTE: wavlake-ws is currently in alpha release mode.
 We appreciate your patience and support.
 Please add any findings of bugs or issues to the [issues](https://github.com/wavlake/wavlake-ws/issues) page.

-## Overview
+### Overview

 Runtime: Node
 Framework: Express
 Lightning: lnd
-Storage: IPFS (via Piñata)

-## Install
+### Install

 `npm install`

+### Run

+`npm start`

 ## Development